 1 The share capital of Nestlé may be increased in an amount not to exceed CHF 10 000 000 (ten million Swiss francs) by issuing up to 100 000 000 registered shares with a nominal value of CHF 0.10 each, which shall be fully paid up, through the exercise of conversion rights and/or option rights granted in connection with the issuance by Nestlé or one of its subsidiaries of newly or already issued convertible debentures, debentures with option rights or other financial market instruments.

+This is an unofficial translation.
+In case of doubt of differences of interpretation, the official French and German versions of the Articles of Association shall prevail over the English text.
 2 The shareholders have no preferential rights to subscribe for these new shares.
 The current owners of conversion rights and/or option rights shall be entitled to subscribe for the new shares.